platformsh/platformsh-docs/docs/src/guides/symfony/get-started.md

 symfony cloud:branch feat-a
 ```

-This command creates a new local `feat-a` Git branch based on the main Git branch and activate a related environment on Platform.sh.
+This command creates a new local `feat-a` Git branch based on the main Git branch and activates a related environment on Platform.sh.
 The new environment inherits the data (service data and assets) of the parent environment (the production one here).

 Let's make some visual changes.